matewilk/t3-trpc-newrelic/docs/lwj-demo.md

 ### New Relic Node.js Agent

+### A peak at what you will see in the New Relic UI after instrumenting the Node.js agent
+- Node.js agent summary view for the application
+  - focuses around the performacne of your backend services
+  - answers questions as to how your service performs relative to user expectations
+  - what is the average transaction time and whether it is within the acceptable range and are there any outliers
+  - how many requests are being made to your service and what percentage of them are successful/failed
+  - are there any logs or errors associated with your service (we will cover logs later in this demo)

 #### Instrumentation

 The Node.js agent is instrumented via the `newrelic` npm package and `@newrelic/next` npm package.